mars0i/lescent/README.md

 runs quickly, but that's because it simulates very few organisms in very few generations, with "genes" that consist of a few numbers.)

-So scientists studying evolutionary processes often use "coalescent" simulations, which generate lineages by starting from the present, then moving backward in time.
+Thus, scientists studying evolutionary processes often use "coalescent" simulations, which generate lineages by starting from the present, then moving backward in time.
 (In this way, lineages that won't reach the present are never generated at all.)
 Although lescent is not a